 Other Tips for Treating Trapezius Strain

 Trapezius strain is a common cause of shoulder, neck, and upper back pain that affects many people every year.
-Fortunately, with proper treatment such as physiotherapy, it is possible to manage this condition effectively so that you can go about living life without any limitations due to pain or stiffness in these areas.
+Fortunately, with proper treatment such as physio, it is possible to manage this condition effectively so that you can go about living life without any limitations due to pain or stiffness in these areas.
 The combination of physiotherapy treatments along with at-home restful activities such as stretching can help reduce inflammation while restoring strength and mobility in order to prevent future injury or relapse into painful episodes caused by trapezius strain.